Sandino, Cuba

 Sandino is a municipality and town in the Pinar del Río Province of Cuba.
-The town is located close to the coast and as such, fishing is the main economic resource of this place.
+The town is located close to the coast and as such, fishing is its the main economic resource.
 It is also the gateway to the Guanahacabibes Peninsula, a UNESCO Biosphere Reserve.

 History

 The municipality was named after the Nicaraguan revolutionary, Augusto César Sandino.
 In January 2019 Sacred Heart of Jesus Catholic Church in Sandino became the first Catholic church in Cuba to be inaugurated since the Cuban Revolution.

 Geography

 Located in the westernmost area of Cuba, the municipality borders with the territories of Guane and Mantua.
 Its westernmost point is Cape San Antonio (Cabo de San Antonio), on the Guanahacabibes Peninsula.

 The municipality includes the hamlets of Babineyes, Bolívar, Cayuco, Cortés, Covadonga, La Bajada, La Conchita, La Fe, La Furnia, La Grifa, Las Martinas, La Yana, Las Tumbas, Los Cayuelos, María la Gorda, Marina Cabo San Antonio, Roncali, San Julián, Santa Barbara, Valle San Juan and Veinte de Mayo.